PON Summer Fellowship Program Application Process

 Written Report

-Fellows must submit a 3-5 page written report about their internship or project to PON by Thursday, September 14, 2024.
+Fellows must submit a 3-5 page written report about their internship or project to PON by TBD.
 The report should be a thorough reflection on your summer experience, including how your research or internship contributed to negotiation scholarship.
 Please also provide details about the nature of your work and its relevance to your academic and professional development.